CUG-hydro/ASAP-model/README.md

 -module_driver.f90  Driver

--module_forcings.f90 Reads the forcings and interpolates to model grid in each procesor
+-module_forcings.f90 Reads the forcings and interpolates to model grid in each processor

 -module_rootdepth.f90 Contains the routines for vertical water fluxes and the soil moisture calculation

 -module_wtable.f90 Contains the hydrology routines (groundwater lateral flow and rivers/flooding)

--module_initial.f90 Ititialization routines for soil moisture
+-module_initial.f90 Initialization routines for soil moisture

--module_io.f90 read in and write out routines
+-module_io.f90 Read in and write out routines

 -module_nrtype.f90 Some parameter definitions